tenstorrent/tt-metal/docs/source/ttnn/ttnn/adding_new_ttnn_operation.rst

 What steps are needed to add ttnn operation in C++?
 ---------------------------------------------------
+1. There are 2 options for writing a new operation.
+Optiona ``a`` is to write a device operation and option ``b`` is to write a composite operation
-1. (Optional) Implement device operation in C++.
+   a.
+Implement device operation in C++.
 Device operation is a struct that specifies how to create output tensors and a program to run on the device.
-If the ttnn operation is composed of other ttnn operations, then you can skip this step.
-2. Implement ttnn operation in C++ and register it using `ttnn::register_operation`.
+   b.
+Implement a composite operation in C++.
+Composite operation simply defines ``operator()`` method that calls other operations.
+2. Register the struct using `ttnn::register_operation` or using ``TTNN_REGISTER_OPERATION``.

 What steps are needed to add ttnn operation in Python?
 ------------------------------------------------------